H&R Block is one of the most popular tax filing software options today, but is it right for you?

 H&R Block vs. TurboTax

-With H&R Block’s free package, however, you can file more forms and schedules.
+With H&R Block’s free package, however, you can file more forms and schedules, including things like unemployment income and child tax credit.

 You’ll also enjoy filing more state returns without paying a dime, while TurboTax’s free package only allows you to file one free state return.